hplp/ai-hardware-project-jason-leon-dj-brian/README.md

 ## Introduction and Setup
 (Intro to project)

-We used the Arduino Nano 33 BLE Sense Board and the OV7675 camera from the Arduino TinyML kit. (include picture below)
+We used the Arduino Nano 33 BLE Sense Board and the OV7675 camera from the Arduino TinyML kit.
+(include picture of board with camera)

 To complete this project, we used multiple free software tools.
 - [Arduino IDE][arduino_website] (Follow instructions to download)